kgisl/makesite/content/blog/2020-08-25-custom-python-packaging.md

 # Sandbox to try ThinkPy2 code

-In your code, or in IDLE prompt, do this:
+In [https://github.com/kgisl/pythonFDP](https://github.com/kgisl/pythonFDP), in the `/sandbox` directory, in your code, or in IDLE prompt, do this:

 ```bash
 >> from thinkpy2.has_duplicates import *